neelsmith/latin102/S21-04/ghpages/syllabus/index.md

 - [resources](../resources/)
 - how to succeed
 - technologies

-Textbook: online [textbook and reference materials](https://lingualatina.github.io/textbook/).
+- textbook: online [textbook and reference materials](https://lingualatina.github.io/textbook/).
 The L3 textbook is the basic reference and textbook we will use this year.